Dr David Craig

 Chapter in book

-- Craig, David (Forthcoming).
+- Craig, David (2018).
 Political Ideas and Languages.
 In The Oxford Handbook of Modern British Political History, 1800-2000.
 Brown, David, Crowcroft, Robert & Pentland, Gordon Oxford University Press.

 - Craig, David (2016).
 Political Ideas and 'Real' Politics.
 In Interpreting Governance, High Politics, and Public Policy: Essays Commemorating Interpreting British Governance.
 Turnbull, Nick New York: Routledge.
 97-114.